-WARNING: THESE BOOKS ARE RATED PG-13, FOR ADULTS ONLY.
+WARNING: THESE BOOKS ARE FOR MATURE AUDIENCES ONLY.

 Here you will find my detective stories that I have been producing for over a decade but I want to warn you that I don't write Disney stories.
-My books are graphic and political correctness is in short supply.
-I like to write about life and get it as close to reality as possible.
-So if you're extra sensitive and don't like strong language, adult situations or characters in constant conflict then I bid you good day.
+My books are spicy and political correctness is in short supply.
+I like to write about life and get it as close to reality as possible while providing entertainment with some strong language, adult situations and characters in constant conflict.

 You can go up and press pages to find my current booklist.